RealEthanPlayzDev/LuauCeption/README.md

 ## Special thanks
 - [@Rerumu](https://github.com/Rerumu) - a LOT of troubleshooting
-- Tryptamine - C exception handling
+- Tryptamine (@Lemonchat) - C exception handling
+- gamerer123 (@Lemonchat) - pointing out a oversight in the V3 implementation (that broke number precision)